mml-stellenbosch/mml-stellenbosch.github.io/README.md

 **5 October 2018**, 13:00-13:50 in K303 (Knowledge Centre, Engineering)

-Jeanne Daniel - _Language identification in short text using deep learning_ Herman Kamper - _Visually grounded cross-lingual keyword spotting in speech_
+- Jeanne Daniel - _Language identification in short text using deep learning_
+- Herman Kamper - _Visually grounded cross-lingual keyword spotting in speech_

+* * *

+**19 October 2018**

+Grant Rotskoff - _Neural networks as interacting particle systems_

+I will describe a mapping from "wide" neural networks to systems of interacting particles in an external potential defined by the function or distribution to be learned.
+This mapping can be exploited to derive the asymptotic form of the loss landscape.
+Using techniques from physics, I will describe arguments that demonstrate the asymptotic convergence of both gradient descent and stochastic gradient descent to the optimal representation of the target function.

 * * *